fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 :::info

-Keep in mind that while these endpoints may have a low latency, they should not be included in the overall latency of the service.
-Filtering them out can help improve the accuracy of our latency calculations and prevent requests from being rejected.
+Keep in mind that while these endpoints may have a low latency, they shouldn't be included in the overall latency of the service.
+Filtering them out can help improve the accuracy of latency calculations and prevent requests from being rejected.

 :::